ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    chgres_cube
        The preprocessing software used to create initial and boundary condition files to “coldstart” the forecast model.

-   HRRR
-      `High Resolution Rapid Refresh <https://rapidrefresh.noaa.gov/hrrr/>`.
-The HRRR is a NOAA real-time 3-km resolution, hourly updated, cloud-resolving, convection-allowing atmospheric model, initialized by 3km grids with 3km radar assimilation.
-Radar data is assimilated in the HRRR every 15 min over a 1-h period adding further detail to that provided by the hourly data assimilation from the 13km radar-enhanced Rapid Refresh.

-   ..
-      COMMENT: Clarify HRRR definition!

    FV3
       The Finite-Volume Cubed-Sphere dynamical core (dycore).
 Developed at NOAA's Geophysical